How far along are you and when will you be done?

 How do we enable the New Gradebook for our whole institution?

-Currently the feature option does not allow you to enable it for your entire institution.
-As a reminder, this feature is still in beta, so right now it can only be allowed on a course-by-course basis.
-However, beginning January 6, 2018, when the feature option is set to allow at the account level, instructors can individually enable the New Gradebook in each of their courses without having to involve a Canvas admin.
+If the New Gradebook feature option is set to allow at the account level, instructors can individually enable the New Gradebook in each of their courses without having to involve a Canvas admin.

 No. It will not.
-We have a separate project proposed to address all import and export issues with the gradebook.
+We have a separate project proposed to address all import and export issues with the Gradebook.
+However, the New Gradebook does support exporting by grading period.

 First, ensure what you want to report is a bug, which means the feature is not performing as intended.
-What you may think is a bug actually may be intended (we're working on a document to help explain some of those behaviors).
+What you may think is a bug actually may be intended as noted in the New Gradebook Guide.
 Otherwise, please follow these steps:

 - See if your bug is a known issue specifically related to the preview beta Gradebook.